Wednesday, 30 September 2015

 KALAKAND

-I do not know about other cities abroad, but we are at certain advantages living in this island, we always feel at home.
-There are 4 Durga Pooja happening, the Diwali Bazaar already started displaying beautiful "pooja samagri" and home decors.
+Festivity is knocking at the door, how can we stay away from the sweets.
+From Durga Puja to Diwali we will indulge in celebrations and sweets.
+Every part of India rejoice over fun, food and frolic in their own way, following their own custom.
+Those who stay abroad would also safeguard their culture and upheld the tradition whichever part of the world they are in.
+I feel it is essential to stay attached to our roots and imbibe that culture and values in our kids.
+How much they take it is up to them but we must make honest efforts.
+I do not know about other cities abroad but there are certain advantages of living in this island, we feel nearer to our home.
+There are a couple of Durga Pooja celebrations around, the Diwali Bazaar already started displaying beautiful "pooja samagri" and home decors.
 It is altogether a feel good factor.
-There are a variety of air flown sweets we get.... courtesy ... a well known super market.
+There are a variety of air flown sweets we get.... courtesy, the Mustafa Centre.
 There is also a sweet shop selling a variety of fresh ones.
-Inspite of all these, we love preparing fresh at home.
-I feel I may not be able to do the complex ones, lets choose the simple ones and enjoy doing them.
+Inspite of all these, we love preparing fresh sweets and snacks at home.
+I feel I may not be able to do the complex ones, let us choose the simple ones and enjoy doing them.
 Hence I prepared these KALAKAND yesterday evening.
 They were fresh and tasty, I was satisfied.
 Let us do it.

 INGREDIENTS :